thor/inf3800-2018/README.md

     *** ALL TESTS PASSED! ***
     *************************

-All your implementations should be reasonably efficient.
 Please strive to create readable and modular code.
+At a minimum, your code should pass all PyCharm's quality checks with PyCharm's standard configuration.
+(PyCharm warns about quality issues in its right-hand scrollbar.
+Please fix all these before submitting your code through [Devilry](https://devilry.ifi.uio.no/).)

+All your implementations should be reasonably efficient.
 If your code is very slow and you want to measure where the time is spent, you can use the built-in `cProfile` module to do this:

     >python3 –m cProfile assignments.py